All Faculty (A-Z Listing)

 Susan Kerner is an Associate Professor in the Department of Theatre and Dance.
 A member of the Society of Stage Directors and Choreographers, her directing credits include productions in New York, London, Shanghai, and at major regional theatres throughout the United States including the Tony Award-winning Cincinnati Playhouse in the Park, Indiana Repertory Theatre, and Meadow Brook Theatre (MI).
 As Resident Director at George Street Playhouse for 10 seasons, her critically acclaimed productions include the American premiere of Tom Kempinski’s SEPARATION and the world premiere of James Still’s award-winning AND THEN THEY CAME FOR ME: REMEMBERING THE WORLD OF ANNE FRANK.
 Professor Kerner has taught and directed at The American Academy of Dramatic Arts, New York University in London, Rutgers University, and Drew University.
 She served on a National Endowment for the Arts Theatre Panel for Education and Access and the National Advisory Committee for the Theatre Praxis.
 A 1996 recipient of the New Jersey Governor’s Award in Arts Education, Ms. Kerner holds graduate degrees in Dramatic Literature from Columbia University and Directing from Boston University.
 She was a Fulbright Scholar in India and has taught and directed theatre programs in Greece, Italy, England, China, and Korea.

-Randy Mugleston is currently the Technical Director for the Department of Theatre and Dance at Montclair State University.
+Randy Mugleston is the Chair of the Department of Theatre and Dance at Montclair State University.
 Mugleston has an undergraduate degree from Utah State University and a graduate degree in Theatre Technology from Indiana State University.
 Over the years, he has designed many productions at Montclair State, as well as served as the Technical Director for most of the theatre department’s productions.
 He has also designed lights “ Off-Broadway” in New York City and sets and lights for several dance spaces.

 Debra Bergsma Otte (Program Coordinator for Production and Design) is a professor of design at Montclair State University.
 She teaches in both the Fashion Studies Program and the Theatre and Dance Department.
 Her design credits include costume designs for many regional, Off-Broadway and University productions, television, dance, puppet design for Henson Associates and industrial design work for Parker Davis, Chrysler and Burger King.
 In 1999 and again in 2005, she was honored to receive the Kennedy Center Gold Medallion for her work with the Kennedy Center American College Theater Festival.
 She holds an MFA in Design from Tisch School of the Arts, New York University.